Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: An extension of Jouanolou duality and Morley Forms

 Finally, we are ready for our promised generalization of Jouanolou duality.

 \begin{theorem}[Generalized Jouanolou duality] Assume \autoref{setup_duality}.
 Suppose that $S$ is perfect over $B$ of codimension $c$, and that $S$ is $(i+1)$-weakly Gorenstein with respect to $\mm S$.
-Let $y \in \omega_S$ be a homogeneous element as in \autoref{def_weak_Gor}.
+Let $y \in \omega_S$ be a weak generator of the canonical module.
 Then we have a graded isomorphism of $\,S$-modules